coho905/Python-Projects/README.md

 # Python-Projects

-Password Generator:  Creates a random password of the user length
+Password Generator:  Creates a random password of the user length, and then guesses it.